legal resources necessary to hold negligent facilities accountable.

 The nurses also revealed that “they did not seek guidance from the Physician relating to the need for possible adjustment in insulin dosage or delayed insulin administration.”

 According to investigators, “it was determined the facility failed to have an effective system to ensure services provided met the standards of practice for medication administration” involving twenty-two residents at the facility.
 Documentation revealed that the Acting Director of Nursing “was the only nurse on the second floor” with sixty-one residents and “had been working as the only licensed at approximately 3:45 PM when the day shift nurses left.”

 Because of being short on staff, the Assistant Director of Nursing ran behind performing blood glucose monitoring tests and administered insulin significantly later than Physician ordered.”

 Do you suspect that your loved one has been abused or mistreated while living at Woodcrest Nursing and Rehabilitation Center?
 Contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Kenton County victims of mistreatment living in long-term facilities including nursing homes in Elsmere.
+Our network of attorneys fights aggressively on behalf of Kenton County victims of mistreatment living in long-term facilities including nursing homes in Elsmere.

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This promise means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.